adamrbehrman/adamrbehrman.github.io/index.md

 ### Hi, I'm Adam.

 I'm a data-driven, results kind-of-guy who enjoys challenging work and solving meaningful problems.
 I plan to graduate December 2020.

+You can see my research projects [here] (https://github.com/adamrbehrman/adamrbehrman.github.io/edit/master/index.md).

 You can use the [editor on GitHub](https://github.com/adamrbehrman/adamrbehrman.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.